-• Megger works on the principle of electrodynamometer.

-- Megger is used to measure the insulation resistance of cable, motor and generator, etc. - Deflecting torque angle is proportional to the resistance of the insulator, which is under test. - It is also used to check the continuity of cable. - No external control torque provided.
-Air friction damping is used. - No need of external power supply.
+- Megger works on the principle of electrodynamometer. - Megger is used to measure cable, motor, generator insulation resistance, etc. - Deflecting torque angle is proportional to the resistance of the insulator, which is under test. - It is also used to check the continuity of cable. - No external control torque was provided.
+Air friction damping is used. - No need of an external power supply.